danfuzz/samizdat/doc/samizdat-1/tree-semantics.md

 The node types and contents used in the parsed form of the parser syntax have a fairly direct correspondence to the surface syntax.
-Most of the "operator" nodes have token types whose name is the same as the corresponding syntactic operator.
-The highest layer of nodes have token types that are (English) words, both to help distinguish them as well as to avoid the problem that a "sequence" has no syntactic operator.
+Most of the nodes have token types whose name is the exactly the corresponding syntactic operator or reminiscent of the corresponding syntactic forms.
+As exceptions, the highest layer of nodes have token types that are (English) words, both to help distinguish them as well as to avoid the problem that a "sequence" has no syntactic operator; and the most basic token and string terminals are named `token` and `string`.

 ### Regular expression nodes

-#### @["parser" pex]
+#### `@["parser" pex]`

 Representation of an anonymous parsing function. `pex` must be a parsing expression node, that is, any of the node types defined here other than